At a Glance: Best Pistol Lights

 - Only 220 Lumens

-Our fourth pick is the Olight PL-2 Valkyrie.
-This light emits a 1200 lumen light and has a button on either side of the light to accommodate both left- and right-handed shooters.
+Our fourth pick is the Olight PL PRO Valkyrie 1500 Lumen Rechargeable Pistol Flashlight.
+This light emits a 1500 lumen light and has a button on either side of the light to accommodate both left- and right-handed shooters.
 It also runs on non-rechargeable batteries and provides just over an hour of life in the constant-on mode.